 3) Embrace your new life

-Making a deal with your homesickness only stalls you in the process of healing.
-Resist the temptation to go back to visit, and put thoughts of doing so out of your head.
+You will never cure homesickness if you decide to negotiate the healing process.
+Resist the temptation to go back home to visit, and put thoughts of doing so out of your head.
 It’s time to focus on the here and now – and your future.

 4) Have some social media downtime